Venice, Italy 2018

 The accompanying catalog indexes the key elements that help organize and choreograph these corners and the activities they support.
 The collage illustrates citizens as “performers” and the sidewalks, signage, and architectures as the stages, props, and sets of day-to-day life in the city.
 When considered independently, these ubiquitous elements might seem simply efficient or unassuming, even invisible.
 However, this closer look at the architecture and elements of Chicago street corners reveals their relationships to the historical, situational, or seemingly mundane happenings at these urban focal points.

 Cutting Corners does not aim to resolve the corner condition with a new design approach, nor is it meant to be a comprehensive study of the city as a whole.
 Instead, it documents and celebrates the everyday lives and spaces of Chicago’s citizens by utilizing the corner as the spatial, social, and political apparatus through which the scenarios unfold.
-By collaging them together into an impossible space, it becomes possible to imagine new relationships between the corner architectures, the people that activate them, and the organization of the city beyond the grid – new cultural and social juxtapositions that can capture the complexities of citizenship within the larger context of the different neighborhoods that make up Chicago.
+By collaging them together into an impossible space, it becomes possible to imagine new relationships between the corner architectures, the people that activate them, and the organization of the city beyond the grid – new cultural and social juxtapositions that can capture the complexities of citizenship within the different neighborhoods of Chicago.

 Project completed in Prof. Ann Lui and Iker Gil’s studio at The School of the Art Institute of Chicago.